anthonybusson/Wi-Fi-Watch/README.md

 Make sure to modify the command line parameters accordingly.

-Repeat the operation for each probe, ensuring that the command parameters are modified each time.
+Repeat the operation for each monitoring node, ensuring that the command parameters are modified each time.

 This playbook: